andrewfrueh/andrewfrueh/README.md

 Hi, I'm Andrew Frueh.

-I build the digital and physical frameworks that help educational tech, design research, and robotics play nice together.
+I specialize in taking complex research problems and translating them into modular code and CAD.
 Currently engineering the future of new-media, healthcare, engineering, and play -- one open-source component at a time.

 <!---
 andrewfrueh/andrewfrueh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.